 My Sprout Obsession

 I will let you in on a little secret.
 I’ve been eating greens, baby greens, and even micro-greens for quite a while now.
-I started growing sprouts a few years ago, after I interviewed Dr. Joseph Mercola and he mentioned how sprouts are a staple of his daily diet.
+I started growing sprouts a few years ago after I interviewed Dr. Joseph Mercola, who mentioned that sprouts are a staple of his daily diet.

 It’s so easy.
-Just sprinkle the seeds in the containers and add water, then rotate about twice a day.
+Just sprinkle the seeds into the containers, add water, and rotate about twice a day.
 It takes me less than 5 minutes a day to grow enough sprouts for the entire family.
-It takes very little space to grow them, especially since I grow them in stackable sprouting containers, all of which fit easily on a small table in the basement.
+It takes very little space to grow them, especially since I grow them in stackable sprouting containers that fit easily on a small table in the basement.
 And within 5-6 days, I get to eat them, and so does everyone else.
 Charity especially loves them!

 Be sure to check out the last section of this article for the 411 on the easiest way to grow sprouts on your own.
 Growing your own sprouts is absolutely the best (and most economical) way to get your sprouts in every day.